Skywalker-242/portfolio/README.md

 ## Work Experience
 **Data Science Intern @ Training, Research and Development Institute,University of Ibadan (_June 2023 - Present_)**

--I had the unique opportunity to contribute to a cutting-edge project focused on detecting fake reviews within online platforms.
+I had the unique opportunity to contribute to a cutting-edge project focused on detecting fake reviews within online platforms.
 Throughout my internship, I was actively involved in every phase of the project, from data collection to model implementation.
 This role provided me with valuable hands-on experience in the field of data analysis, machine learning, and cybersecurity.

 ## Projects
 ### Explortory Data Analytics: Exploring Airbnb Data Insights